CartoDB/documentation/app/content/carto-user-manual/tutorials/scoring-areas-based-on demographic-data-to-select-advertising-panels-for-a-campaign.md

     ![Map new map instance](/img/cloud-native-workspace/tutorials/tutorial13_map_new_map_instance.png)

-6. We will define the overall Area of study and divide into hexagons by running an SQL query.
+6. We will define the overall Area of study and divide it into hexagons by running an SQL query.
 Select the "Add source from..." at the bottom left of the page.
 Select the tab named "Custom Query (SQL)", and click on the "CARTO Data Warehouse" connection:

    ![Map select new source custom query](/img/cloud-native-workspace/tutorials/tutorial17_map_custom_query.png)